ayylmaonade/Jina-Deep-Search-Open-WebUI/README.md

 4. Add your Jina API key, and optionally customize the valves for optimal results.

 ## Your rights & LICENSE
 **This project is licensed under the GNU GPLv3.
 Everything here is entirely free and open source.
-You may copy, modify, use, and distribute these files to your hearts content without informing me.
-COMMERCIAL USE PROHIBITED.
-IF THERE IS ENOUGH DEMAND, I MAY RE-LICENSE IT UNDER MIT OR APACHE 2.0 TO ALLOW FOR COMMERCIAL USE.
+You may copy, modify, use, and distribute these files to your hearts content without informing me.**

+**IF THERE IS ENOUGH DEMAND, I MAY RE-LICENSE IT UNDER MIT OR APACHE 2.0 TO ALLOW FOR MORE PERMISSIVE COMMERCIAL USE.
-PLEASE REFER TO LICENSE.md FOR MORE INFORMATION ON YOUR RIGHTS.**
+PLEASE REFER TO 'LICENSE' FOR MORE INFORMATION ON YOUR RIGHTS.**